 For example, if you currently have tools or infrastructure that are “owned” by certain departments or engineers, treat your Kubernetes adoption as an opportunity for breaking down that paradigm and replacing it with one of shared responsibility.
 Likewise, perhaps you currently use a scattered, inconsistent set of processes for managing your infrastructure.
 By replacing existing systems with Kubernetes, you can centralize and standardize those processes using Kubernetes-native tools.

 This all said, bear in mind that your migration to Kubernetes will take time.
 Don’t expect to replace all of your existing technology stacks with Kubernetes in one go.
-Instead, start small by launching a Kubernetes “lighthouse” project using an easy-to-deploy and free Kubernetes service (like Platform9 Managed Kubernetes Free Tier).
+Instead, start small by launching a Kubernetes “lighthouse” project using an easy-to-deploy Kubernetes service.
 Once you have demonstrated the success of that project, you can scale your cluster up and begin migrating some tools to it, such as build automation or test automation workloads.
 From there, you can continue adding automation and migrating more tooling to Kubernetes, until you reach the point that it can become a replacement for legacy stacks.

 Future-Proof Your Kubernetes Strategy